-From roughly the center of Kansas onward I started piecing together my own route and left the TransAmerica Trail for a bit.
-The primary reason were southerly winds of up to 30mph.
+From roughly the center of Kansas onward, I started piecing together my own route and left the TransAmerica Trail for a bit.
+The primary reason was southerly winds of up to 30mph.
 Since the trail would have taken me southeast, I was not too inclined to keep battling those winds.

 As it turned out, the western terminus of the trail in Clinton, MO, was at about the same latitude than my location when I departed from the TransAm in Kansas.
 So all I had to do was go straight east, which I did, more or less.